Here are some secrets about how to read body language.

 The Shoulder Shrug: Display of Ignorance

 The shoulder shrug is a universal signal of telling them you don’t know what is going on.
-It consists of exposed palms (honesty), hunched shoulders (protect throat from attack), and raised brow (submissive greeting).
+It consists of exposed palms (honesty), hunched shoulders (protect the throat from attack), and raised brow (submissive greeting).

 The Open Palms: Display of Honesty